kyleblocksom/connect-lex-better-together/guide.md

 #### Omnichannel User Interface Overview:

-Once you navigate to the Mortgage Lender/Retail Bank’s AWS Amplify-powered website, you will see the below home screen with your Amazon Lex chatbot embedded within the bottom-right of your screen.
+###### Once you navigate to the Mortgage Lender/Retail Bank’s AWS Amplify-powered website, you will see the below home screen with your Amazon Lex chatbot embedded within the bottom-right of your screen.
 The Amazon Lex chatbot then prompts the user for their 4-digit PIN before beginning to fulfill user intents.
 Let’s get started by building our Amazon Lex chatbot!

+#### AWS Amplify website with embedded Amazon Lex chatbot:
 <img width="1792" alt="Screen Shot 2021-11-02 at 9 51 06 AM" src="https://user-images.githubusercontent.com/73256380/139910925-c61977a5-1980-4360-9bb4-cb56a1f1718d.png">

 #### 2-Part Omnichannel Deployment Process: